yewstack/yew/website/docs/advanced-topics/server-side-rendering.md

 Yew provides a `ServerRenderer` to render pages on the server side.

-To render Yew components on the server-side, you can create a renderer with `ServerRenderer::<App>::new()` and call `renderer.render().await` to render `<App />` into a `String`.
+To render Yew components on the server side, you can create a renderer with `ServerRenderer::<App>::new()` and call `renderer.render().await` to render `<App />` into a `String`.